In a few hours the family will gather.

 My wife's father was born in Italy and immigrated to the US as a young teenager.
 My mother-in-law was born here, but both of her parents were Italian immigrants.
 For most of the 20th century, what is known as East Utica - where my wife was born and raised - was essentially a Little Italy.
 It's still heavily Italian but now also has lots of Bosnians, Vietnamese, and other ethnic groups.
 Utica's history has always been a story of immigration - currently mostly refugees.

 But back to Italy.
 My wife's mother had four sisters and a brother.
-All married and then begat six cousins, one brother, and one sister for my wife.
+All married and then begat six cousins, one brother and one sister for my wife.
 All of those also married.
-The next generation numbers at 21 plus spouses, and to date they have had 14 children (and a few spouses) with one more soon to be.
-There are only two so far in the youngest generation, but another is on the way.
+The next generation numbers at 21 plus spouses, and to date they have had 15 children (and a few spouses).
+There are at least six (I'm starting to lose track) in the youngest generation, but surely others are on the way.

 Big family.
 Big traditions.
 At the time I attended my first Christmas Eve gathering, there would have been about 50 for dinner.
 It wasn't the Feast of Seven Fishes, but there were a couple of varieties of seafood plus meats and soup and a couple of pastas and salad and red wine and bread and fruit and nuts and sufficient cookies, if laid side by side, to reach all the way back to Italy.
 And coffee, of course - black (meaning espresso) or the other kind.